Table of Contents

 I did the same thing for the March and April cohorts as well.

-Now, I want to get a little more insights into the two different cohorts to see if anything stands out.
-I’ll start by comparing the average revenue per user (ARPU) of the two cohorts.
+Now, I want to get more insight into the two cohorts to see if anything stands out.
+I'll start by comparing the average revenue per user (ARPU) of the two cohorts.

 This will give me an idea of the value of the customers in each cohort.

-Customers with a lower ARPU might be more entry level, and are mainly interested in testing Baremetrics out.
-That’d help explain why customers in the July and April cohorts dropped off sooner than the March ones.
+Customers with a lower ARPU might be more entry-level and mainly interested in testing Baremetrics.
+That'd help explain why customers in the July and April cohorts dropped off sooner than the March ones.

 Here's what I found from a six-month comparison.